NoelaOst/QR-Card/README.md

 ### What I learned

-This was my very first Frontend Mentor challenge, so I was able to implement basic principles of flexbox, cenetring a div, using HTML semantic Markup.
+This was my very first Frontend Mentor challenge, so I was able to implement basic principles of flexbox while also using HTML semantic Markup.
 Nothing fancy yet fundemental for every web developer.

 ## Author